Wiki · Concept · Last reviewed June 23, 2026

 Claude and Public Use

 Anthropic publicly describes Claude as trained with Constitutional AI.
 In May 2023, Anthropic published a post explaining Claude's constitution and the motivation for replacing some implicit human-rating values with explicit principles.
-Anthropic later published a new version of Claude's constitution in January 2026.
+Anthropic later published the new public constitution in January 2026 and states that it is the final authority on its vision for Claude.

 Constitutional Classifiers